Garrett-DDLong/AnsibleTest/README.md

 artifact.
 Also 'name' is not an FQCN.
 A valid collection name must be in the format <namespace>.<collection>.
 Please make sure that the namespace and the collection name  contain characters from [a-zA-Z0-9_] only.

-Tip: Make sure you are pointing to the right subdirectory — `/var/lib/awx/projects/.__awx_cache/_8__testproject/stage/tmp/ansible-local-11070hu3hvfh2/tmpv8s4bwl3/pylibsshoyxroiig` looks like a directory but it is neither a collection, nor a namespace dir.
+Tip: Make sure you are pointing to the right subdirectory — `/var/lib/awx/projects/.__awx_cache/_8__testproject/stage/tmp/ansible-local- 11070hu3hvfh2/tmpv8s4bwl3/pylibsshoyxroiig` looks like a directory but it is neither a collection, nor a namespace dir.

+The documentation for awx can be found at https://docs.ansible.com/ansible/latest/collections/awx/awx/index.html#